Keyanswers/RadChart-Function/Readme.md

 # RadChart Function

-RadChart offers three different ways to plot radar charts.
-First, the plot vector values option has a mandatory argument (Vec) that specifies the main title.
-The second option allows for the plotting of multiple radar charts using data frames, with the graphic function par and parameter mfrow (to set the rows and columns).
+RadChart offers three different methods for plotting radar charts.
+Firstly, the 'plot vector values' option requires a mandatory argument ('Vec') specifying the main title.
+The second option allows for the plotting of multiple radar charts using data frames, utilizing the 'par' graphic function and the 'mfrow' parameter (to set the rows and columns).

-In the above options, col1 and col2 are required; however, in the third option, col2 must be absent, because the colors are automatically supplied.
+In the aforementioned options, 'col1' and 'col2' are required.
+However, in the third option, 'col2' must be absent because colors are automatically supplied.
 The last option presents a radar chart with a minimum of three variables, samples, or stations.
-For the multivariate option of RadChart, the argument "MV" is mandatory, which provides the main title.
+For the multivariate option of RadChart, the 'MV' argument is mandatory, providing the main title.

-### Function Arguments
+## Function Arguments

-* df: This argument is a data frame with stations in columns and variables in rows; it can also be a vector.
+* df: This argument is a data frame with stations in columns and variables in rows, or it can be a vector.
 * Ftext: Font for labels, numbers, and titles.
 * col1: Color of the grid.
-* col2: This argument provides the color of polygons, but it does not hold in the multivariate version of RadChart.
+* col2: This argument provides the color of polygons but is not applicable in the multivariate version of RadChart.
-* Vec: It is an exclusive and mandatory argument for plotting radar charts from vectors.
-It provides the main title for the chart.
+* Vec: An exclusive and mandatory argument for plotting radar charts from vectors, providing the main title for the chart.
-* MV: For the multivariate RadChart version it is an exclusive and mandatory argument which provides the main title.
+* MV: For the multivariate RadChart version, it is an exclusive and mandatory argument providing the main title.

-Note:When it runs empty, the RadChart function returns the error that the argument df is missing, with no default value; however, with this argument, the function works as expected.
+Note: When run empty, the RadChart function returns an error stating that the argument 'df' is missing, with no default value.
+However, with this argument, the function works as expected.

-Below are examples of different radar charts generated from the data sets available as examples in the global environment of R.
+Below are examples of different radar charts generated from the datasets available as examples in the global environment of R.

-### Loading data to plotting

 #### Dataset OrchardSprays (it has data of Potency of Orchard Sprays)